MarkPearlCoZa/Blog_General/_posts/2015-05-09-Frustrations-In-Learning.md

 So why am I no longer using the Kinesis?
 For a breakdown of the flaws of the keyboard read my post on the [Ultimate Developer Keyboard](http://blog.markpearl.co.za/Ultimate-Developer-Keyboard).

-Does this mean the transition to the Kinesis was a waste?
+#### Was the transition from the Steel Series to the Kinesis a waste?

 No, not at all.
 The ErgoDox & the Kinesis are very similar.
 In fact, it only took me about a week to transition from the Kinesis to the ErgoDox because they shared many like concepts: